Right to counsel

 Legislation, Guardianship/Conservatorship of Adults - Protected Person

-In guardianship establishment proceedings,
+In guardianship and conservatorship establishment proceedings,

 (1) Unless an appearance has been entered on behalf of the respondent, the court shall appoint counsel for the respondent within one (1) week of the filing of a petition for determination of disability under KRS 387.500 to 387.770.